Iryna Kravchenko Iryna KravchenkoChief Editor

 Cost of off-the-shelf solutions

 Off-the-shelf software development is cheaper than buying and maintaining a specialized software infrastructure.
-Fixed payment can be paid monthly, quarterly or yearly according to the subscription plan.
+Fixed payments can be paid monthly, quarterly, or yearly according to the subscription plan.
 Also, the software provider may charge you for the initial installation and configuration according to your needs.
 As a rule, there are no hidden fees.
 Well, unless there are license fees.

 You pay for all available functionality by default, although you are unlikely to use everything you get.
 Inconsistencies and incompatibility with your systems can cause workflow interruptions, leading to certain time/cost losses.
 Most importantly, you don’t get much of a boost to your competitive edge.
 Still, whether it is worth saving when choosing custom vs off-the-shelf software is solely up to you.